 - Coils of the small intestine divided by parietal peritoneum.

-The abdominal aorta provides 3 sets of branches:
+The abdominal aorta supplies 3 sets of branches:

 - 3 unpaired ventral branches to the gut.

 - 3 coupled lateral branches to 3 matched glands (suprarenal glands, kidneys, and gonads).

 - Coupled posterolateral branches to the abdominal wall.

 Along with the above, the aorta also supplies rise to coupled inferior phrenic artery, unpaired median sacral artery, and 2 terminal branches.

 Coeliac Trunk (Celiac Artery)

 It’s a short, wide vessel (1.25 cm long), which originates from the front of the abdominal aorta immediately below the aortic opening of the diaphragm at the level of the intervertebral disc between T12 and L1 vertebrae.
 It runs forwards and somewhat to the right and immediately breaks up into following 3 branches: (a) left gastric artery, (b) common hepatic artery, and (c) splenic artery.